 National Construction Code, and

-AS 1926.1 – Swimming Pool Safety – Safety Barriers for Swimming Pools, and

 Protection of the Environment Operations Act 1997.

 Details demonstrating compliance with the requirements of this condition are to be submitted to the Principal Certifier prior to the issue of the Construction Certificate and must be complied with prior to the issue of the Occupation Certificate.

-The swimming pool shall be designed and constructed in a manner that does not allow water to be drained to the adjoining properties, and
+The swimming pool shall be designed and constructed in a manner that ensures water over-topping the pool edge does not flow overland to adjoining properties , and

 Waste water from the pool or spa shall be discharged into the Sydney Water system, and

-The pool / spa shall not be filled until the safety fences have been completed in accordance with this consent and inspected by the Principal Certifier, and
+The pool / spa shall not be filled until the secure fencing have been completed in accordance with this consent and inspected by the Principal Certifier, and

 The motor, filter, pump, and sound producing equipment or fittings associated with or forming part of the pool filtering system shall be sound insulated and/or isolated so as not to create an offensive noise to neighbours, and